yassinefikrat/exchange-boy/README.md

 > Latest exchange rates

+## Goal
 Learning new things through a JS frontend project

-I'm gonna use https://exchangeratesapi.io/ to spin up a webapp that gives the latest exchange rate between any two currencies.
+I'm gonna use https://exchangeratesapi.io/ to spin up a web page that gives the latest exchange rate between any two currencies.

-## Build Setup
+## Commands

 ``` bash
 # install dependencies